Fire TV Stick Remote Not Working: Reasons and DIY Fixes

 [5].
 To finish the process, press and hold the Home button for ten seconds while standing within the range of 10 feet from the device.

-Fixing the Fire TV Remote Compatibility Issue
+Fix the Fire TV Remote Compatibility Issue

 [2].
 Turn on your TV and Sign-In with your Amazon Fire TV account.